 4. Ensure a professional and consistent appearance

 Always dress professionally, wear a darker color as you’ll appear stronger and sharper with a darker silhouette.
 Make sure that you look like your LinkedIn photo or your CV profile photo because if you don’t look anything like them in the interview, you’re risking a poor first impression.

 5. Speak clearly

 The way you speak online is very important, if you think you’re speaking slowly it’s probably around the right speed.
 We all will have an accent or maybe we’re speaking a different language, so that’s another reason to speak a little slower.
 Try some voice exercises to help regulate your voice so that you’re speaking at a good, clear speed.

 Always wait for the interviewer to call you at the interview time, don’t call them as they might have a very tight schedule or be in another interview.
 Wait until it gets to the exact start time and if they haven’t called or joined the interview, send a text message saying “Hello, just wanted to let you know that I’m ready for the interview whenever you are”.
 Little messages like this are important, think about how it will sound and always be polite.

 After the interview has finished, send your interviewer or contact an email to thank them for their time and reiterate your interest.
 This is really important and can make a huge difference.

 7. Come prepared

-At the end of the day interviewers want somebody who is authentic, believable and genuine, that they can relate to.
+At the end of the day, interviewers want somebody who is authentic, believable, and genuine, and to who they can relate.
 You’re going to represent their brand so they need to trust you.
 Follow all of these steps and you’ll present yourself in the strongest possible way.